paixaop/node-sodium/README.md

 node-sodium depends on lib sodium, so if lib sodium does not compile on your platform chances are `npm install sodium` will fail.

 # Manual Install
-Clone the git repository, then and change to the local directory where you ran git clone to, then you need to compile Lib Sodium it self.
+Clone the git repository, and change to the local directory where you ran git clone to,

+    make sodium
+    npm install

+This compiles Lib Sodium it self, by doing

     cd libsodium
     ./autogen
     ./configure
     make

-Build node-sodium native module
+followed by

     cd ..
     npm build .